 The final plot we might want to look at is a love plot to visualize

-the absolute standard mean differences (both unadjusted and adjusted by
+the absolute standardized mean differences (both unadjusted and adjusted

-the IPWs) of the covariates between the internal and external data.
-To
+by the IPWs) of the covariates between the internal and external data.

 function.
 Like the